maxaeon/EQ-bench/docs/persisting_constructs.md

 This lightweight method keeps contributions transparent while avoiding the maintenance burden of an external database.
 Future work may revisit a database if query or scale needs grow.

+## Removing entries

+If a construct or reference turns out to be incorrect or should no longer be listed, open a **Request deletion** issue using the appropriate template.
+A repository maintainer must approve the request before any entry is removed from the JSON files.
+This keeps the historical record intact and prevents accidental loss of data.